-- A weighted average of at least 75% must be obtained collectively for all modules.
-Degrees will not be condoned if they do not strictly meet the following criteria: - 8.3.1 Distinctions must be obtained in at least two major subjects.
-Students pass with distinction in a major subject if an average of 75% is obtained for both semesters as a final mark for the final year. - 8.3.2 A degree must be obtained within the minimum number of years prescribed for the particular degree.
-An extra year is granted if students were promoted in the first year and then changed their field of study to such an extent that the new degree cannot be completed within the prescribed minimum period for that particular degree.
-Only the result of the first attempt at passing a module is taken into account for assessment. - 8.3.3 Only the minimum number of modules for a particular degree is taken into account and in cases where additional modules have been taken, an ad hoc decision, as in the case of the finalisation of the examination results, will be made of which modules will be taken into account.
+A weighted average of at least 75% must be obtained collectively for all modules.
+Degrees will not be condoned if they do not strictly meet the following criteria:

+- 8.3.1 Distinctions must be obtained in at least two major subjects.
+Students pass with distinction in a major subject if an average of 75% is obtained for both semesters as a final mark for the final year. - 8.3.2 Only the minimum number of modules for a particular degree is taken into account and in cases where additional modules have been taken, an ad hoc decision, as in the case of the finalisation of the examination results, will be made of which modules will be taken into account.
 The Faculty reserves sole and absolute right of discretion to decide which additional modules will be taken into account.
 The Faculty's decision in this instance is binding and final.
-If students are from another university and complete the same degree at this University, the same requirements as stated above apply mutatis mutandis. - 8.3.4 If students change degree programmes, the previous academic record will not be taken into account. - 8.3.5 If a degree is obtained cum laude, this will be indicated on the degree certificate.
-Module weights that are applied to the weighted average mark for a bachelor's degree cum laude are:
+If students are from another university and complete the same degree at this University, the same requirements as stated above apply mutatis mutandis. - 8.3.3 If students change degree programmes, the previous academic record will not be taken into account.

-For a first-year semester module 1/9 or 10

-For a second-year semester module 1/8, 9 or 10

-For a third-year semester module 1/6, 7, 8 or 10
+8.3.4 If a degree is obtained cum laude, this will be inc dicated on the degree certificate.
+Module weights that are applied to the weighted average ma ark for a bachelor's degree cum laude are: For a first-year semester module 1/9 or 10 For a second-year semester module 1/8, 9 or 10 For a third-year semester module 1/6, 7, 8 or 10 For a fourth-year semester module 1/4, 5 or 6 Deviations from the above might occur depending on the number of prescribed modules

-For a fourth-year semester module 1/4, 5 or 6 - Deviations from the above might occur depending on the number of prescribed modules according to the particular regulation. - The weight is linked to a semester module and is independent of the study year.
+- \ Deviations from the above might occur depending on the number of prescribed modules according to the particular regulation. - \\ The weight is linked to a semester module and is independent of the study year.